jekhokie/jekhokie.github.io/_posts/2016-10-29-becoming-a-tech-leader.markdown

 and running/in front of the customer.
 Is it critical to have live streaming content in order to demonstrate the look and feel of the site?
 Is authentication/authorization required if the first time you demonstrate it is based on a complete internal review?
-There are always tradeoffs, and getting the smallest amount of functionality in front of the requestor as fast as possible is key to ensuring efficiency and minimal loss when the customer flip-flops on their request once they see the product.
+There are always tradeoffs, and getting the smallest amount of functionality in front of the requester as fast as possible is key to ensuring efficiency and minimal loss when the customer flip-flops on their request once they see the product.